 - Create positive change through service.

-- Increase awareness and participation of community service participation.
+- Increase awareness and participation in community service.

-- Individually complete a total of eight hours of service over both fall and spring semesters.
+- Individually complete 12 hours of service during both the Fall and Spring semesters.

 - Students select a broad service topic that serves as the theme of their Special Interest House.
-A service project will be developed with a community partner.
+In addition, a service project will be developed with a community partner.
 Students are encouraged to work with the Center for Community Engagement to identify a community partner.

-- Each student will be expected to complete eight hours of service in the fall semester and eight in the spring.
-Of the eight hours to be completed each semester, a minimum of two must be completed collectively, with all members of the residence.
+- Each student will complete 12 hours of service in the Fall semester and 12 in the Spring semester.
+Of the 12 hours completed each semester, at least six hours must be completed collectively, with all members of the residence.
 The remaining six hours can be completed solely by the individual or collectively with other residents.

 - In addition to academic and service expectations, all residents are expected to be upstanding citizens on campus and in the community, acting as character and academic role models to others.

 - Residents will work together to design a unique service project connected to a specific topic.
-At the beginning of each semester, they will submit a service plan that outlines their work with a community partner and their goals to complete their services hours.
+At the beginning of each semester, they will submit a service plan outlining their work with a community partner and their goals to complete their service hours.
 All residents are expected to actively engage and complete the required service hours for each semester.